creatorbe/creatorbe.github.io/_posts/2017-04-04-oda-optimasi-development-android-creatorbe.md

 ### Coming Soon

 *i'm still working on awesome android development optimization, ...*
-*next time insyaallah i will post an another development tips, actually in the wild its not only talking about optimization but yours app on privation*
+*next time insyaallah i will post an another development tips, btw in the wild it isn't only about optimization but yours app on privation*

 ./creatorb